themarquisdesheric/amber-health/src/pages/articles/2020-02-09-surgical-treatment-for-endometriosis.md

 <h3>Excision Specialists</h3>

 While the type of surgery ultimately matters, the skill of the surgeon defines the quality of surgery for patients.
 Unfortunately, a majority of gynecologists are only trained in superficial methods such as cauterization or ablation.
-Due to the lack of knowledgeable providers,  it's estimated that there are only [less than 200 excision surgeons](https://www.endofound.org/why-is-it-so-hard-to-find-an-endometriosis-specialist) worldwide for a patient population of 175 million people.
+Due to the lack of knowledgeable providers,  it's estimated that there are only <a href="https://www.endofound.org/why-is-it-so-hard-to-find-an-endometriosis-specialist" target="_blank" rel="noopener noreferrer">less than 200 excision surgeons</a> worldwide for a patient population of 175 million people.
 Clearly there is a stark lack of support which makes appropriate care even more scarce.
 Excision surgery is commonly not covered by health insurance and is also one of the most expensive options, making it inaccessible for many patients.

 <blockquote class="blockquote">Who performs the surgery, how and when is of critical importance, however; excision is a highly advanced surgical technique requiring extensive training.
 Likewise, accuracy in diagnosis and treatment is dependent on the ability of the surgeon to recognize disease in all its different manifestations.
 This means, if the surgeon is not familiar with all signs of endometriosis...then disease will be missed and left behind untreated; surgeons can only see and treat what they recognize.